sandra-widmark/strawberry/README.md

 Connect to mongoDB on your terminal and make sure that it its running locally on the default port.

-- The database is called Smultron-sthlm and have two collections:
-- users - the registered users.
-- places - the users' created places that shows in the feed.
+- Database name: smultron-sthlm
+- Collection names: users, places

 Made by Sandra Widmark